wherobots/wherobots-typescript-sdk/README.md

   convenient for human inspection while still being usable by libraries like Shapely.

-- `region`: The only supported Wherobots compute region for now is `aws-us-west-2`, in AWS's Oregon (`us-west-2`) region.
+- `region`: Currently, the only supported Wherobots compute region is `aws-us-west-2`, in AWS's Oregon (`us-west-2`) region.
 In future, specifying a different region will be possible using the `Region` enum values.